• Skip to primary navigation

 Jump to:

-• Why you'll love this chocolate salted caramel cake
+• 💕Why you'll love this chocolate salted caramel cake

-• Equipment you'll need
+• What you'll need

 • Recipe Notes

-• Storage Tips
+• Storage Tips & Freezing Options

 • Variations